EDITED: Dec. 25, 2017

 Later on she had found out the little something different on her body.
 It hadn't mattered to her at that time.
 What difference did it make for a child?
 She had been very happy, in fact, that she could relieve herself standing up, exactly the same way as her brother.
 It hadn't taken her long to get used to her new body then, so she deduced that it wouldn't be much different now for the reverse.

 Besides the strange feeling on her chest she felt no different from before.
 She supposed in time there may be things that would cause some inconvenience, such as menstruation, but surely it wasn't something she would not be able to handle.

-As she moved further in the dense growth each step forward made her feel more exhausted, and doubts began to come to life.
+As she moved further in through the dense growth each step forward made her feel more exhausted, and doubts began to come to life.
 A gnarly tree root caused her to stumble and it took all her will power to keep upright and drag her feet through the dim, uneven path.
 Orochimaru made her think she needed him and promised her power under his guidance.

 She wasn't blind to not see his careful manipulations nor was she stupid that she believed every single thing he told her.
 Initially she thought she didn't mind becoming his puppet, but now she realized how foolish she'd be to go to him.

 He wanted to make her stronger for his own self-interest and wouldn't care whether she would achieve her goals.
-It was a game she couldn't win when all she would be but a puppet under his influence.
+It was a game she couldn't win when all she would be was a puppet under his influence.

 She wouldn't go to him.
 She wasn't obliged to him in any way, she thought without a stir of emotion, as if the rain washed it all away into nothingness.
 Turning her body towards a different direction, she pushed forward, resolving to seize the future with her own hands.